moodysalem/phantomjs-wrapper/README.md

 ## Public Interface

     /**
+     * Another way to call PhantomJS#render using the RenderOptions to specify all the common options *
+     * @param html    to render
+     * @param options for rendering
+     * @return same as PhantomJS#render
+     * @throws IOException
+     * @throws RenderException
+     */
+    public static InputStream render(InputStream html, RenderOptions options) throws IOException, RenderException;

+    /**
      * Render the html in the input stream with the following properties using a script included with the wrapper *
      * @param html         to render